Ethan Walker (lacrosse): Georgia Swarm

 Walker was drafted 10th overall by the Georgia Swarm in the 2020 NLL entry draft.
 He made 10 appearances for the Swarm in the 2022 season, registering 30 points on 8 goals and 22 assists.

 Albany FireWolves

 Walker was traded to the Albany FireWolves on August 24, 2022.
 He recorded 56 points on 26 goals and 30 assists in the 2023 season, though the team won only three games.
 He became an assistant captain of the FireWolves in the 2024 season.
 He recorded 40 points in the first eight games of the season.
+Walker finished the season with 85 points and helped lead the FireWolves to the NLL Finals where they fell to the Buffalo Bandits.

 PLL

 Philadelphia Waterdogs

 Walker was drafted 27th overall by the Philadelphia Waterdogs in the 2021 PLL college draft.
 He made five appearances in the 2021 season, recording 14 points on 4 goals and 10 assists.
 He recorded 13 points on 9 goals and 4 assists in the 2022 season as the Waterdogs went on to win the PLL championship.
 In the 2023 season, he recorded 30 points on 16 goals and 14 assists in 10 appearances.
+The 2023 season ended with Walker and the Waterdogs losing 14–15 in the PLL Championship to the Carolina Chaos.